casper-schutte/fantastic-lamp/README.md

 ## Compiling the paper:
 - Download paper.md and references.bib
-- In the main folder (containing the /paper directory, run the following command:
+- In the main folder (containing the /paper directory), run the following command:
 ```
 docker run --rm \
     --volume $PWD/paper:/data \